 Jesse remains the light that guides us through all of our missions.
 The criteria by which we choose the annual Jesse Klump Memorial Scholar is based entirely on the example Jesse set of living a life of caring and helpfulness every day with no expectation of reward.
 The Jesse Klump Suicide Awareness and Prevention Program exists to help young people navigate the anguish and challenges of their young adult lives; to become what Jesse would have become, to achieve Jesse’s goal of making the world a better place through others.

 Kim A. Klump, President

-Kim is a Licensed Environmental Health Specialist for the Worcester County government.
+Kim is a retired Licensed Environmental Health Specialist for the Worcester County government.
 She has trained as a facilitator for suicide grievers’ support groups and is a certified mentor for the American Foundation for Suicide Prevention.
 Kim hosts the monthly suicide grievers' support group and is a certified personal grief counselor.

 Chrissy Ehrhart, Vice President

 Chrissy is the owner of Zenna Wellness Studio in Berlin, Maryland.
 Chrissy joined the Jesse Klump Memorial Fund's Board after hosting Project 22, a veterans' suicide prevention film, and several other events, at Zenna.
 She brings a background in complementary treatments for both physical and psyhcological disorders.

 Ed is a soon to be retired Worcester County Director of Development, Review, and Permitting and will now use his degree in Accounting to act as our treasurer.